 Enercon Industries decided to make all of its web and other marketing content available in 6 European languages (for a mix of growing and established markets).
 The content needed to be fully in line with standard sector terminology and the client’s brand guidelines, but also engaging and appealing from a marketing point of view.

-With its highly specialised technology, Leica Geosystems needed a translation partner for its high profile international website with very skilled and trusted resources and extensive experience in highly technical topics.
-Based on its proven track record in niche technical translation and expertise in website localisation, the decision was finally made to entrust the project to Albion Languages.
+For international companies active worldwide, having a highly user-friendly, informative and multilingual website is a must.
+With its highly specialised technology, Leica Geosystems needed a localisation partner for its international website with very skilled and trusted resources and extensive experience in highly technical topics.

 In May this year, CBRE launched a key localisation project for one of its core internal company videos, MyCBRE.
 Designed for use as a training tool for CBRE offices worldwide, the video needed to be localised into a large number of languages and to a tight deadline.